dattasaurabh82/EI_ESP32_CAM_SERVER/README.md

   <em>Configuring wifi from the Web UI</em>
 </p>

-1. Images can be labeled and downloaded in groups for manual upload to Edge Impulse, if preferred.
+5. Images can be labeled and downloaded in groups for manual upload to Edge Impulse, if preferred.
-2. Uploads directly to Edge Impulse through the Web UI (the core purpose of this project).
+6. Uploads directly to Edge Impulse through the Web UI (the core purpose of this project).
 Edge Impulse API credentials persist between reboots.
-3. Automatically updates Edge Impulse project settings for object detection if needed.
+7. Automatically updates Edge Impulse project settings for object detection if needed.

+<video controls src="assets/Screen Recording 2025-02-25 at 23.09.52.mp4" title="Title"></video>

-4. Images are stored in the browser session rather than Flash or RAM.
+8. Images are stored in the browser session rather than Flash or RAM.
-5. Features an attractive UI with both light and dark modes.
+9. Features an attractive UI with both light and dark modes.
-6. UI is easily modifiable through HTML and CSS updates, though re-flashing is required.
+10. UI is easily modifiable through HTML and CSS updates, though re-flashing is required.
 See instructions below.

 ---